andrew/ultimate-awesome/README.md

 - [awesome-microblogging](https://github.com/brandonhimpfen/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.
 - [awesome-payments](https://github.com/brandonhimpfen/awesome-payments) - A curated list of platforms, APIs, tools, standards, and learning resources for payments.
 - [awesome-php](https://github.com/brandonhimpfen/awesome-php) - A curated list of PHP frameworks, libraries, tools, CMS platforms, best practices, and learning resources.
-- [awesome-r](https://github.com/brandonhimpfen/awesome-r) - A curated list of awesome R frameworks, libraries, tools, and resources for data analysis, statistics, and visualization.
 - [awesome-rails](https://github.com/brandonhimpfen/awesome-rails) - A curated list of frameworks, gems, tools, libraries, templates, engines, and learning resources for building modern web applications with Ruby on Rails.
 - [awesome-serverless](https://github.com/brandonhimpfen/awesome-serverless) - A curated list of awesome services, frameworks, tools, and resources for building serverless applications.
 - [awesome-stripe](https://github.com/brandonhimpfen/awesome-stripe) - A curated list of Stripe SDKs, tools, libraries, integrations, dashboards, starter kits, API utilities, payment flows, subscription systems, fraud tools, and learning resources for building with Stripe.
-- [awesome-travel-hacking](https://github.com/brandonhimpfen/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-vtol-drones](https://github.com/brandonhimpfen/awesome-vtol-drones) - A curated list of awesome resources, research, and companies related to Vertical Take-Off and Landing (VTOL) drones.
 - [awesome-ecology](https://github.com/calvinkflee/awesome-ecology) - A curated list of awesome ecology packages and tools.
 - [awesome-papers](https://github.com/Cdsclaudy/awesome-papers) - In simple words, this repo is just a list of lists for Research Papers.